 In an exclusive interview with Earth.Org, Michael Celia, Professor of Civil and Environmental Engineering at Princeton University and Director of the Princeton Environmental Institute, explains why carbon capture technology holds the key to fighting climate change in the 21st century.

-Carbon capture, utilisation, and storage (CCUS) is a lesser-known but strategic component in plans to keep the rise in global temperatures at bay, below the “2-degree goal.”
+Carbon capture, utilisation, and storage (CCUS) is a lesser-known but strategic component in plans to keep the rise in global temperatures at bay, below the 2-degree goal of the Paris Agreement.
 The technology, still in an embryonic phase of deployment, mitigates emissions by capturing the CO2 unleashed by the burning of fossil fuels.
 Yet, despite a number of large-scale projects being underway, a huge gap remains between the current use and its potential worldwide.

 In January 2019, Earth.Org sat down with one of the most renowned scholars of CCUS, Professor Michael Celia at Princeton University, who talked about the science, status, and prospects of CCUS around the world.
 Professor Celia is a subsurface hydrologist who was elected to the US National Academy of Engineering for his pivotal contributions to the field of geologic carbon storage.
 His recent work includes a proposed system of pipelines linking major carbon sources and sinks in the US.
 He agreed to walk us through the premises of CCUS technology and unpack its promising future.

 Q: Could you briefly introduce your recent work for our readers?